joakimsehlstedt/WGTOTW-sheds/README.md

 Installation
 -----------------------------------

-Run gitclone and you should be up n running straight away.
+Run git clone and you should be up n running straight away.
 Just make sure your database in webroot/data is writable.

 ```git clone https://github.com/joxiba/WGTOTW-sheds```